Care for Learning Disabilities

-The term ‘learning disabilities’ refers to a wide spectrum of issues, but generally, a person with this type of disability will have cognitive ability that is much lower than average.
+The term ‘learning disabilities’ refers to a wide spectrum of conditions, but generally, a person living with a learning disability will have cognitive ability that is much lower than average.

-We all gain independence by learning various lessons throughout our childhood and into early adulthood, but for those with a more severe learning disability such as autism, many vital skills are never mastered.
-From an inability to cook, to not being able to manage paperwork and bills at home, the problems associated with learning disorders are as wide and varied as the personalities of those who suffer.
+We all gain independence by learning various lessons throughout our childhood and into early adulthood, but for those with more severe learning disabilities, such as autism, there is an increased inability to cope independently.
+From struggling to cook, to being unable to manage paperwork and bills at home, the problems associated with learning disorders are as wide and varied as the people who live with them.

-This can make it difficult for them to fully integrate into society and they may have trouble looking after themselves.
-If it’s becoming clear that your friend or family member is struggling to get by on their own, we would recommend contacting an agency that provides live in care for learning disabilities.
+Living with a learning disability can make it hard to integrate into society, and people may have trouble looking after themselves.
+If your loved one is struggling to cope alone, we would recommend contacting an agency that provides live-in care for learning disabilities.

-Our live in carers will be guided by a fully-tailored care plan, which will be developed by our team after an initial site visit.
-The aim of this care strategy is always to encourage maximum independence whilst ensuring that the customer feels safe, secure and fully comfortable with their surroundings as they enjoy a full and varied life.
+Our live-in carers will be guided by a fully-tailored care plan, which will be developed by our team after an initial care assessment is carried out .
+The aim of this care plan is to encourage maximum independence whilst ensuring your loved one feels safe, secure and fully comfortable with their surroundings as they enjoy a full and varied life.

-Live in care for those with learning disabilities offers an effective and highly cost-efficient way to ensure that your loved one is well looked after.
-As well as offering around-the-clock care packages, Independent People Homecare also offers a short-term respite service which enables primary caters to take a little time out for themselves.
+Knowing how to care for someone with a learning disability can be hard, but we’re here to help.
+Live-in care for learning disabilities offers an effective and affordable way to ensure that your loved one is well looked after.
+As well as offering around-the-clock care packages, Independent People Homecare also offers a short-term respite service, which enables primary carers to take a little time out for themselves.
 We can be as flexible as you need us to be.